-If you think you might have a claim and would like free advice, you can contact us on 0800 234 6438.
+If you think you might have a claim and would like free advice, you can contact a trained legal adviser on 0800 234 6438.
 All calls are confidential, and you’ll never be pressured into starting a claim.

 Claiming for a criminal injury is slightly different to a typical personal injury claim.
 This is because you have a shorter time frame to start your claim; it must start within two years, rather than three.

-However, if your accident happened in the last two years, then it’s likely you can make a claim if:
+However, if your injury happened in the last two years, then it’s likely you can make a claim if:

-You also have longer to claim if your accident happened when you were a child or before 1st August 1964.
+You also have longer to claim if your injury happened when you were a child, or before 1st August 1964.

 There are a few situations where it might not be possible to make a criminal injury claim.
 You may not be able to claim if: